 Graphical methods for showing the data are integrated into Stata, the most common software used by management researchers, and the Stata commands offer a good blend of simplicity and flexibility.
 Nevertheless, they need some training, especially because statistical training is model-focused in many schools, and highly variable in how well graphical methods are taught.
 New analytical tools like R and Python are also on the rise and increasingly used to visualize data, which requires even more training and knowledge sharing.
 Here we collaborate with the ASQ blog to home a resource center where tools and techniques to improve evidence presentation are crowdsourced and curated.
 The resource center will be updated, and editors of ASQ will contribute examples with data and do-files to demonstrate evidence presentation.
 We hope that the resource center will help improve the way you present evidence in your research.

-—-Henrich Greve, the Editor of Administrative Science Quarterly
+—-Henrich Greve, Editor of Administrative Science Quarterly (2016-2020)

 - An Economist’s Guide of Visualising Data, written by Jonathan A. Schwabish (2014) in Journal of Economic Perspectives, 28(1): 209–234

 - From the Editors—A Brief Primer on Data Visualization Opportunities in Management Research, written by Gokhan Ertug, Marc Gruber, Anthony Nyberg, H. Kevin Steensma (2018) in Academy of Management Journal, 61(5): 1613–1625